clewisdavis/The-Joy-of-React/course-notes.md

 - Then you can just use that variable.
 Check out the lesson on string interpolation with template strings.
 - <https://courses.joshwcomeau.com/joy-of-react/10-javascript-primer/03-string-interpolation>

-- Modern JS, allows ust o embed variabels and other expressions right inside strings:
+- Modern JS, allows ust o embed variables and other expressions right inside strings:

 ```JAVASCRIPT
 const dynamicString = `hello ${userName}!`;
 ```

-- In orde rto use strin ginterpolation, we need to use the backticks (`).
+- In order rto use string interpolation, we need to use the backticks (`).
 - Strings created with backtics are known as "template strings".
 With one super-power, can embed dynamic segments.

-- We create a dynamic segemtn withinour string, by writing `${}`.
+- We create a dynamic segment within our string, by writing `${}`.
 - Anything placed between that squiggly bracket wil be evaluated as a JS expression.

 - For example; we can do things like.